TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-databox-data-copy-and-validation-only-preparetoship-available.md

 ## **Recommended Steps**

-1. Log a Support request.
+1. Log a Support request
 2. Return the device and create a new order.
-A replacement device will be sent to you.<br>
+A replacement device will be sent to you